Quantum chaos in the presence of non-conformality

 where $\lambda_L$ is the Lyapunov exponent, $v_B$ is the butterfly velocity.
 It is worth noting that in the above relation, $\lambda_L$ is sometimes said to be the quantum mechanical analogue of the classical Lyapunov exponent \cite{Stanford:2015owe} which characterizes the growth of quantum chaos.
 The Lyapunov exponent satisfies the well-known MSS (Maldacena-Shenker-Stanford) bound $\lambda_L\leq \frac{2\pi}{\beta}$, where, $\beta$ is the inverse of Hawking temperature \cite{Maldacena:2015waa}.
 The bound is only saturated for maximally chaotic systems.
 Furthermore, the relation (given in eq.\eqref{eq3}) is true as long as $t_{dis}\ll t <t_*$, where, $t_{dis}$ is the \textit{dissipation time} which controls the late time behaviour of $\mathcal{C}(x,t)$ and $t_*$ is the \textit{scrambling time} at which $\mathcal{C}(x,t)$ becomes $\sim\mathcal{O}(1)$ \cite{Jahnke:2018off}.
 The scrambling time basically denotes the time-scale at which the given perturbation gets distributed among all the degrees of freedom of the chaotic quantum mechanical system.
 From eq.\eqref{eq3}, one can observe that the space-like separation between the operators further delays the scrambling of information in the system.
 On the other hand, the butterfly velocity characterizes the growth of the given perturbation $\hat{V}(0)$.
 This motivates one to define a \textit{butterfly effect light-cone} $t-t_*=\frac{|x|}{v_B}$ for the double commutator given in eq.\eqref{eq2}.
-Inside the cone ($t-t_*>\frac{|x|}{v_B}$), $\mathcal{C}(x,t)\sim\mathcal{O}(1)$, and outside the cone ($t-t_*<\frac{|x|}{v_B}$), $\mathcal{C}(x,t)\approx0$.\\ The initial motivation to study chaos in a holographic set up lies in the understanding that black holes are intrinsically thermal systems which are characterized by the Hawking temperature and it is a well-known fact that thermal systems are the primary playgrounds for chaos.
-Further, it has been noted that for black holes, the MSS bound is always saturated \cite{Maldacena:2015waa,Shenker:2013pqa} which depicts the fact that the black holes are always maximally chaotic or in other words, they are the fastest scramblers \cite{Sekino:2008he,Lashkari:2011yi}.
-Keeping this observation in mind along with the gauge/gravity duality \cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj}, one might propose the following.
-The holographic description\footnote{Existence of a one dimension higher gravity solution.} of a finite temperature large-$N$ theory is possible as long as it saturates the MSS bound.
-The conventional approach to holographically study quantum chaos relies on the dual description of the thermofield doublet (TFD) state \cite{Maldacena:2001kr}.
-This consists of two completely disjoint quantum mechanical systems $\mathrm{QFT}_{L}$ and $\mathrm{QFT}_{R}$ along with their energy eigenstates denoted as $\ket{\mathrm{n}}_L$ and $\ket{\mathrm{n}}_R$.
-In this set up, the TFD state can be defined as
+Inside the cone ($t-t_*>\frac{|x|}{v_B}$), $\mathcal{C}(x,t)\sim\mathcal{O}(1)$, and outside the cone ($t-t_*<\frac{|x|}{v_B}$), $\mathcal{C}(x,t)\approx0$.\\